We make sense of decision-making

-If you are looking for an intelligent research approach to understanding how people really make decisions - such as how to invest, what product to buy or which service to use - you have come to the right place.
-Here are some of the things we know about how people make decisions that you will probably not see anywhere else:
+If you are looking for an intelligent research approach to understanding how people really make decisions - especially complex or new decisions - such as how to invest, what product to buy or which service to use you have come to the right place.